mehwaffle10/Waffle_Balance/README.md

 ### Vehicles
 - All vehicle shapes have been tweaked/cleaned up
+- All vehicles are slowed by 25% when hit by a sword
 - Drivers are protected from damage besides drowning
 - Drivers take burn damage if their vehicle is on fire
 - Drivers can be knocked out using water